3D Character Modeling: Complete Beginner’s Guide to Creating Digital Characters

 Once rigged, the character can be animated to perform actions or express emotions.
 The final model is then integrated into its intended platform, be it a game engine, film scene, or virtual environment.

-Maya: Widely used in the film and game industries for animation and rigging.
+Maya – Widely used in film and animation

 Applications Across Industries